CactuseSecurity/firewall-orchestrator/documentation/installer/install-advanced.md

 cd firewall-orchestrator; ansible-playbook -i inventory -e "http_proxy=http://1.2.3.4:3128 https_proxy=http://1.2.3.4:3128" site.yml -K
 ```

-## Option "include_php_ui" to install old UI
+## Option "ui" to choose which UI to install

-Use the following command to install the old php based user interface on your server:
+Use the following command to install the old php based user interface on your server.
+Currently it is not possible to install both UIs simultaneously.

 ```
-cd firewall-orchestrator; ansible-playbook -i inventory -e "include_php_ui=1" site.yml -K
+cd firewall-orchestrator; ansible-playbook -i inventory -e "ui=old" site.yml -K
 ```

 ## Option "clean_install" to start with fresh database